You’ve already served as a TA, and now you want to do more teaching and take your skills to the next level. VPTL has three programs to support you.

 Learn more about becoming a Teaching Mentor

-If you or your department would like to establish a Teaching Mentor position, please contact the MinT Coordinator.
+If you or your department would like to establish a Teaching Mentor position, please contact the MinT Coordinator, Jennifer Schwartz Poehlmann.

 VPTL Consultants Program

-After a competitive selection process, consultants receive training in effective mentoring strategies, along with a modest financial award.
+After applying and being selected, consultants receive training in effective mentoring strategies, along with a modest financial award.